brenopelegrin/pytasks/README.md

 - Can store the result of the tasks in a SQL database
 - Can return the result of a task from ```GET``` requests passing the task ID as parameter

+## Current development
+The project is currently on release **2.0**.

+:heavy_check_mark: Features/changes made on release **2.0**:
+- Project redesigned to manage the tasks using Celery + RabbitMQ + PostgreSQL
+- Added authentication by JWT
+- Removed Janitor, now RabbitMQ + Celery manages the completed tasks.

+:hourglass_flowing_sand: Upcoming features/changes on release **3.0**:
+- Packaging system for tasks
+- Isolated environment for each task
+- C/C++ wrapper for tasks written in C/C++

 ## :rocket: Getting started

 - In what applications should I use it?